ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 I just saw this cool video (https://www.reddit.com/r/daydream/comments/8s9d3z/we_turned_off_the_safety_boundaries_on_our_lenovo/?utm_source=reddit-android) and I think a multiplayer game using two GearVR and ARCores cloud ancor is doable.

 Support for non GearVr devices is high on my list after ARCore now supports so many devices.
 I will work on a cardboard version first and look into Daydream at a later stage.

-I have a guardian boundery system in the workings which should be ready very soon preventing the user from hitting real objects ( happend to me multiple times :D ).
-I try to display the point cloud when comming to close to a real object by measuring the distance between head and feature point.

 # Other Interesting Projects: